paesanilab/MBX/README.md

 MBX is periodically updated with performance improvements and the addition of other MB-nrg PEFs.
 For any questions about MBX, installation issues, or general usage inquiries, please use the MBX Google Group: https://groups.google.com/g/mbx-users.

 ## Compilation and Installation
-The following requirements need to be fulfilled in order to successfully install the software
+The following requirements need to be fulfilled in order to successfully install the software:
 - g++/gcc v4.9 or higher [and icpc/icc v2018 or higher - optional]
 - FFTW libraries
 - GSL libraries [optional, needed only for normal_modes executable]